azadbolour/boardgame/scala-server/NOTES.md

 ## Scala

+- Recommended to use sealed abstract class withe case objects for enumerations, rather than Scala enumerarions.

 - Within a Try for block if a function throws an exception, that exception is caught and converted to a Failure.
 This includes match failures in tests.